What must you see if you only have 48 hours in Dubai? The desert and the skyscrapers!

 - Top Tip: Remember when walking around Dubai to respect their rules; shoulders and knees to be covered and no kissing or display of affection.

 - Recommendations: Keep hydrated by drinking lots of water, always keep a bottle in your bag.
 Bring a scarf for the desert so sand does not blow into your face.
-Wear clothing covering knees and shoulders like these:

 I hope you have enjoyed reading about Dubai, please share on Facebook and Pinterest so your friends and family can read too.
 Sharing is caring!